mph-/lcapy/doc/problems.rst

 Computation speed
 -----------------

-Lcapy can be slow for large problems due to the computational complexity of the algorithms.
+Lcapy can be slow for large problems due to the computational complexity of the algorithms (see :ref:`performance`).
 If speed is important, it is better to substitute symbolic values with numerical values.

 The results from slow computations are cached to improve the speed.